Soil Datasets > Data

 - Soil Erosion: PESERA(Pan European Soil Erosion estimates), MESALES (Soil Erosion Risk Assessment), G2 (Geoland2 Erosion Model), Soil erodibility (K-Factor) in Europe, Wind erosion dataset inlcuding agricultural field parameters.

-- soil Organic Carbon: The Soil Portal makes available the Data of Organic carbon content (%) in the surface horizon of soils in Europe.
+- Soil Organic Carbon: The Soil Portal makes available the Data of Organic carbon content (%) in the surface horizon of soils in Europe.
+Pan-European Soil Organic Carbon (SOC) stock of agricultural soils: Soil organic stock (t C ha-1) in the layer 0-30 cm at 2010 and hectares under agricultural land use.
 Global Soil Organic Carbon estimates; density (t ha-1) for the topsoil (0 – 30cm) and the subsoil layer (30 – 100cm) from the amended HWSD.

 - Natural soil susceptibility to compaction: The evaluation of the soil’s natural susceptibility (6 classes) is based on the creation of logical connections between relevant parameters (pedotransfer rules).